Philix27/rxedu_web/_books/logistics.md

 -Daily Activity -Registers
 -Logs/tally/tick sheets
 -Treatment/Dispensing -register
-▫️: 💯Examples of Consumption records used in LMHC in Nigeria:-
+▫️: Examples of Consumption records used in LMHC in Nigeria:-

 -ARV Drugs Daily Consumption -Record
 -Daily Usage -Record for HIV -Test Kits
 -OI Drugs Daily Consumption Record
 -Bin Card – for laboratory
-: #💯The Six Right for LMIS:
+: #The Six Right for LMIS:

 -The right data,
 -In the Right quantity